Logo

 Best practices:

-• Set explicit width and height attributes (prevents layout shift)
+• Set proper width and height attributes to prevent CLS

-Business impact: Images typically account for 50–60% of page weight.
-Poor image optimisation is the easiest performance win.
+Business impact: Images typically account for 50–80% of page weight.
+Optimizing images is the single highest-ROI performance improvement most websites can make.

 Types of caching: